STEP ONE = 20 MINUTES OF SITTING MEDITATION

 STEP TWO = 10 MINUTES OF SLOW WALKING MEDITATION

-Now we are going to do some walking meditation - only 10 minutes.
-To do this type of meditation, just stand up and begin to walk VERY SLOWLY.
-You can walk anywhere but if you are in a group, it is best to walk in a big circle.
+Now we are going to do some walking meditation - for 10 minutes.
+Simply stand up and begin to walk VERY SLOWLY.
+You can walk anywhere but if you are in a group, walk in a big circle.
 If you are alone, you might walk in a straight line back and forth across the room.

 When you stop thinking about your feet, notice it and simply bring your attention back to your feet.
 It may seem silly but remember that you are learning a skill – a brain skill that you can use all the time in your everyday life.
 But you have to train your brain in order to learn this new skill.
 Just be patient and don’t be in a hurry.
 After all, this is the only moment that exists.